kulotsystemstech/css-activity-01-guided/README.md

 ***TODO:***
 Find all elements containing usernames like `@ComedyChamp` and `@JesterJokes`, then apply the italic font style to each of them.
+Do the same to the joke punchlines such as *"It left its Windows open!"*

 ##### Font Size
 To change the size of text,